CollaborativeTextArea/textarea/README.md

 this tool can allow you to write essays or code mostly going to be used as preview or showcase anyways or left dead

-https://collaborativetextarea.github.io/Temptextarea/ -- this version has peer2peer
+https://collaborativetextarea.github.io/Temptextarea/ -- this version is the collaborative one

 it has SyntaxHighlighting tho